MEDICATION ERRORS

 Analyzing medical death rate data over an eight-year period, Johns Hopkins patient safety experts have calculated that more than 250,000 Americans die each year from medical errors.
 That would make medical errors the third leading cause of death in the United States.

 On the Centers for Disease Control and Prevention’s (CDC) official list, medical errors would rank only behind heart disease and cancer.
-The researchers urge the CDC to immediately add medical errors, and medication errors, to its annual statistics on the leading causes of death in the US.
+The researchers urged the CDC to immediately add medical errors, and medication errors, to its annual statistics on the leading causes of death in the US.

 The situation is so dire that the World Health Organization (WHO) launched a recent global initiative to reduce severe medication-associated harm worldwide by 50 percent over the next 5 years.